RahavAyalon/trip_planner/api/README.md

    ```bash
    python3 main.py
    ```

+#### Manual Testing ####

+#### Design ####

+The design in the backend is quite straightforward as it only expose three routes only.
+Some interesting points, though:
+1) The current workflow of the /newtrip route goes as follows:
+   - Check input for prompt injection
+   - If input is valid, preform NER using OpenAI's function calling (1st call for OpenAI)
+   - In regard to old and new information, generate a suitable response (2nd call for OpenAI)
+1. Function Calling: There are various methods to extract and validate the required fields in the input (duration, length, budget), the backend.
+After exploring different solutions, including `scipy` and `transformers` that were insufficient, the solution of OpenAI's function calling stood out in its simplicity and accuracy.
+1. AI Model: The AI model I used for the implementation is the cheapest one that supports function calling: gpt-3.5-turbo-0125.
 ### Test Design ###

 Testing Trip Planner's backend involves various strategies and test cases to ensure robustness and reliability